Homological mirror symmetry for invertible polynomials in two variables: Generators and formality

 By exploiting the additional $\C^*$-action, one can prove a general statement for the formality of $\mathcal{A}_0$.
 This is done by first showing that the cohomological grading on $\End^*(\mathcal{S}_0)$ is proportional (equal in the case of curves) to the weight of the $\C^*$-action.
 This follows from the fact that the dualising sheaf of $Y_0$ is trivial as an $\mathcal{O}_{Y_0}$-module, but has weight one with respect to the additional $\C^*$-action.
 Since $\C^*$ is reductive, the chain homotopy to take $\text{end}(\mathcal{S}_0)$ to a minimal $A_\infty$-structure can be made $\C^*$-equivariant.
 Since $\mu^d$ lowers the cohomological degree by $2$, the only map which can be non-zero is $\mu^2$. \begin{thm}[{\cite[Theorem 4.2]{2018arXiv180604345L}}] $\mathcal{A}_0$ is formal. \end{thm} In particular, this means that

 and so the computations in Section \ref{HHcomputation section} imply that the moduli space of $A_\infty$-structures on $A$ is represented by an affine scheme of finite type.
-Furthermore, combining equation \eqref{Formal HH} with Theorem \ref{HHSHisom}, and the calculations in Section \ref{HHcomputation section} gives us that the $A_\infty$-structure on $\mathcal{F}(\check{V}_{\check{\w}})$ is \emph{not} formal.
+Furthermore, combining equation \eqref{Formal HH} with Theorem \ref{HHSHisom}, and the calculations in Section \ref{SHMilnorFibre} gives us that the $A_\infty$-structure on $\mathcal{A}$, the endomorphism algebra of the generators of $\mathcal{F}(\check{V}_{\check{\w}})$, is \emph{not} formal.